 Ok, in this blog entry, I step out of my comfort zone of electronics, videoconferencing, and remote work, to replace our old 34 year old sink, faucet, and shut-off valves with brand new stuff!
-Very scary as I needed to shut off the main water supply to the house for a period of … Continue reading Installing a New Sink, Faucet, and Shut off Valves
+Old Sink Very scary as I needed to shut off the main water supply to the house for a period of … Continue reading Installing a New Sink, Faucet, and Shut off Valves

 After 15 years with our old Sony HDTV (see figure 1 below) we finally had to catch up with the times and technology and get a new TV.
-Lori selected (with consulting help from the TV watcher.....ME! :-)) the Sony A8G 65 inch 4k UHD OLED … Continue reading Using the Sony A8G 65 inch 4k UltraHD OLED TV
+Figure 1: Our Old Reliable Sony HDTV Circa 2004 Lori selected (with consulting help from the TV watcher.....ME! :-)) the Sony A8G 65 inch 4k UHD OLED … Continue reading Using the Sony A8G 65 inch 4k UltraHD OLED TV

 Watch this short TED Video by Theoretical Physicist and Ph.D student at UCLA, Michael Enciso.
 Math is about asking questions.
 If you are interested in a STEM (Science, Technology, Engineering, Math) career, this is a cool video to watch! 🙂 Geek On!

 University of Arizona astronomer Professor Erika Hamden (also see her personal web site here) leads a team involved with launching the FIREBall telescope to help her and her team learn how stars are created.
 Failure is not an option, even though it happens....you learn from your mistakes, you get back up, and try and try … Continue reading STEM: Watch This Short TED Talk Video to Learn What it Takes to Launch the FIREBall Telescope